opencog/atomspace/Design-Notes.md

 Oh no ...!
 Should that be `(NameNode "named output")`?
 Is it an input or an output?
 Well, its both... the naming difficulty persists.

-Anyway, a `FlatStream` is not an Atom, so the correct represention is
+Anyway, a `FlatStream` is not an Atom, so the correct representation is
 this:
 ```
    (CollectionOfLink